DecimalTurn/Comment-Filter/README.md

 # comment-filter
-GitHub Action to filter comment for suspicious content
+GitHub Action to filter comment for suspicious content.